ahmadsolehin/Angular-4---CRUD-Example-App/README.md

 ## CRUD Example Project  -  FINISHED

+perform CRUD operations using Angular 4. use an in-memory data store in this example to add, remove, update and delete products from an array.

 ### Running the Project
 1) Open a command prompt in the project's root directory